Seniors Money reopens ‘reverse mortgage’ loans for over-60s

 Lifetime loans

-A new retail division, Spry Finance will provide information and guidance to those thinking of applying for lifetime loan, while the loan itself will then be provided by the lending division, Seniors Money Mortgages.
+A new retail division, Spry Finance will provide information and guidance to those thinking of applying for a lifetime loan, while the loan itself will then be provided by the lending division Seniors Money Mortgages.

-Lifetime loans, or so-called “reverse mortgages”, allow older homeowners (60+ in the case of Spry Finance) to borrow against the value they have built up in their property.
-No repayments are made on the loan during the lifetime of the borrower; rather, interest is added to the loan balance, which grows over time, and the loan is then repayable until after the borrower dies or moves out of the property.
+Lifetime loans, or so-called “reverse mortgages”, allow older homeowners (60-plus in the case of Spry Finance) to borrow against the value they have built up in their property.
+No repayments are made on the loan during the lifetime of the borrower; rather interest is added to the loan balance, which grows over time, and the loan is then not repayable until after the borrower dies or moves out of the property.